-Sertraline hydrochloride is a generic prescription antidepressant medication that is also sold under the brand name Zoloft.
+Sertraline is a generic prescription antidepressant medication that is also sold under the brand name Zoloft.

-The medication is a commonly prescribed antidepressant in the United States, and it is approved by the Food and Drug Administration (FDA) for the treatment of common mental health conditions like obsessive-compulsive disorder (OCD), social anxiety disorder, panic disorder, panic attacks, post-traumatic stress disorder (PTSD), major depressive disorder, and premenstrual dysphoric disorder.
+It is a popular SSRI antidepressant. approved by the Food and Drug Administration (FDA) forobsessive-compulsive disorder (OCD), social anxiety disorder (SAD), and panic disorder (PD).
+It is also approved for post-traumatic stress disorder (PTSD), major depressive disorder (MDD), and premenstrual dysphoric disorder (PMDD).

 Signs and Symptoms of Sertraline Overdose

-Of these common symptoms, studies have shown that the most likely symptoms of sertraline overdose are tremors, lethargy, and nausea, while agitation, confusion, and lethargy are less common.
+The most common symptoms of sertraline overdose are tremors, lethargy, and nausea.
+Agitation, confusion, and lethargy are less common, but are possible.

 Signs and symptoms of serotonin syndrome include: